 The -r flag restricts the set of rewrites considered to those in the named list.
 By default fix considers all known rewrites.
 Fix's rewrites are idempotent, so that it is safe to apply fix to updated or partially updated code even without using the -r flag.

-Fix prints the full list of fixes it can apply in its help output; to see them, run go tool fix -?.
+Fix prints the full list of fixes it can apply in its help output; to see them, run go tool fix -help.

 Fix does not make backup copies of the files that it edits.
 Instead, use a version control system's “diff” functionality to inspect the changes that fix makes before committing them.